stitchdata/docs/_data-structure/nested-data-structures-row-count-impact.md

   - Microsoft Azure Synapse Analytics
   - Panoply
   - PostgreSQL
-- **PostgreSQL `ARRAY` & `JSON` datatypes:** The info in this article is not applicable to PostgreSQL `ARRAY` and `JSON` data types.
+- **PostgreSQL `JSON` & `JSONB` datatypes:** The info in this article is not applicable to PostgreSQL `JSON` and `JSONB` data types.
 These data types will be stored as strings in your data warehouse, whether it's PostgreSQL, Panoply, or Redshift.{% endcapture %}

 {% include important.html first-line="**Not applicable to all destinations and data types**" content=callout %}